Collaborative Storytelling or in another name Role Play (hereon written as RP). What is it?

 When most people hear RP, their initial thought goes to D&D. Role a dice, you have your character, there is a plot, a story, and levels to attain.
 You act as your character, speaking (or writing) the lines they would speak.
 Saying (or writing) what they do and how they act.

-RP to me is story telling in the form of worlds created in forums or threads.
+The form that I tend to cling to, is online forum based RP.
+This RP to me is story telling in the form of worlds created in forums or threads.
 You write with others, and develop your character by yourself, and plot with others.
-There is no rolling of a dice.
+There does not have to be the rolling of a dice.
 In fact, often there is little communication on plot in general, other than the general plot.

 I started with this form of RP back when I had no business being on the internet and talking to strangers online.
 I started on a website called Crunchyroll.
 Now little do most people know, but Crunchyroll forums used to be filled with this.
 Groups for AVIs and GIFs, to talk about shows, and to do role playing.
 Not of characters from shows, but your own characters, in made up worlds.
 Most forums died very quickly, and I found myself on Mangafox Forums.
 It was here that my growth as a writer and storyteller blossomed.

 On Mangafox (hereon: MF) there were groups, and a group was dedicated to a plot.
 In the group there were threads, for locations, and character creation.
 I met many people on this site many of whom I am still friends with, and was involved in many stories.
 I learned fast how to change my dismal spelling and sentence structure.
 I grew.